nus-cs2103-AY2223S1/tp/docs/Testing.md

 This project has three types of tests:

 1. *Unit tests* targeting the lowest level methods/classes.<br>
-   e.g. `seedu.address.commons.StringUtilTest`
+   e.g. `seedu.watson.commons.StringUtilTest`
 1. *Integration tests* that are checking the integration of multiple code units (those code units are assumed to be working).<br>
-   e.g. `seedu.address.storage.StorageManagerTest`
+   e.g. `seedu.watson.storage.StorageManagerTest`
 1. Hybrids of unit and integration tests.
 These test are checking multiple code units as well as how the are connected together.<br>
-   e.g. `seedu.address.logic.LogicManagerTest`
+   e.g. `seedu.watson.logic.LogicManagerTest`